kev-m/pyCoilGen/conversion_notes.md

  vertex ordering, where the vertices of the face are specified in a counter-clockwise direction when viewed from the outside of the mesh.

  ## Other Weirdnesses
+ ### build_cylinder_mesh.py
+ I think there may be a fence-post bug in the original MATLAB code.
+The height of the resulting cylinder does not match the cylinder_height parameter.
+This is especially noticable for small values of num_longitudinal_divisions.
+See test_build_cylinder_mesh.py.

+ ### define_target_field.py
- In calculate_resistance_matrix, line 104, I have to swap y and z coords to match MATLAB:
+ In define_target_field, line 104, I have to swap y and z coords to match MATLAB:
 ```python
 target_points = np.vstack((target_grid_x.ravel(), target_grid_z.ravel(), target_grid_y.ravel()))
 ```